tibs/beyond-spellchecking-talk/README.rst

 The slides
 ~~~~~~~~~~

-The slides are (unsurprisingly) written using reStructuredText_, and thus
+The slides are written using reStructuredText_, and thus intended to be
-intended to be readable as plain text.
+readable as plain text.

 The sources for the slides are in `<slides.rst>`_.